BerndHagen/ASCII-Orbit-Terminal-Shooter/README.md

 - To progress from Level 2 to Level 3, a player needs to defeat **7** invaders.
 - To progress from Level 3 to Level 4, a player needs to defeat **9** invaders.

+## Troubleshooting

+**Console window too small:**
+- Ensure your console window supports at least 80x30 characters
+- The game automatically adjusts console size on startup

+**No sound effects:**
+- Sound effects are Windows-only and require system audio
+- Linux users will experience silent gameplay

+**Buffer overflow exceptions:**
+- Always run the game from a new Command Prompt window
+- Use the provided batch commands for proper execution

+**Performance issues:**
+- Close other applications to free up system resources
+- Ensure .NET Framework 4.7.2 is properly installed

 ## License Information

 ASCII-Orbit is licensed under the MIT License.
 You are granted permission, free of charge, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this project and its associated documentation files, under the following conditions: